tanvi-orcl/fpp-ansible/fpp_notes.md

 FPP --> patch
 Execute on List of Nodes --> post-tasks

-Questions For Fiserv
-- GIHome Patch by node (dependent on Dave's internal discussion with dev)
-    - Tanvi question --> custom scripts to shut those down?
-How does that work?
-        - disable cron (systemctl stop crond)
-        - /stoptools.sh (/linux/stoptools.sh)
-        - lsof /linux: if they are not running then it comes back with nothing.
-Need to be stopped on every node that's being patched
-        - /linux, /ggtrail --> relocate it to a node that's not being patched and then release anything running in ggtrail
 - Final Naming Standards for working copies / images --> multiple on same home, what is expected behavior?
 Increment automatically or pass in your own name?
     - cluster naming pattern right now? --> is it always clustern[0-4]
         - exacc: clustername-dbvm(01-08)